naofumi0115/PAV-Training/OpenClosedPrinciple/README.md

 ### Problem

+Users want to sell the land with the specific cost.
+In order to sell land, users need to calculate the area.
+So, we have formula: cost per unit * area.

 Please look bad design at the following code.
+We calculate the area of Rectangle and Circle.

 ```php
 class Rectangle